breadboard-ai/breadboard/packages/create-breadboard/assets/README.md

 # Welcome to your Breadboard starter project

 The simplest way to start is to use the Breadboard UI.
-You can do this by running `npm run debug` and then opening the browser to `http://localhost:3000`.
+You can do this by running `npm run debug recipes/` and then opening the browser to `http://localhost:3000`.

 You can create and edit boards directly in the `recipes/` folder and the changes will be automatically built and be available in the UI.